ehabitation/.github/ISSUE_TEMPLATE/pitch.md

+---
+name: Pitch
+about: Pitch a new unit of work for a future cycle
+labels: pitch
+---

 ## Problem
 High level outline of the problem, bullet points.
 Enough to make people understand.
+Include links to relevant issues and discussions.

 ## Solution Concept
 [breadboards](https://basecamp.com/shapeup/1.3-chapter-04#breadboarding) and/or [fat marker sketches](https://basecamp.com/shapeup/1.3-chapter-04#fat-marker-sketches)